Civil Procedure encompasses the rules and standards of courts deciding civil lawsuits.

 David H. Webber

 David H. Webber is the author of the critically-acclaimed book, The Rise of the Working-Class Shareholder: Labor’s Last Best Weapon, published by Harvard University Press.
 The book argues that labor has a massive untapped source of shareholder power in its trillions of dollars in pension assets.
-Webber toured extensively for the book and published op-eds about it in the New York Times, the Washington […]
+Webber toured extensively for it and published related op-eds in the New York […]